mitchness/DoorDilemma/README.md

           INT.
 COMMUNITY CENTER – DAY

-          Larry and a MAN approach the same glass door.
-Larry, trying to go out.
-The MAN, going in.
+          Larry and a MAN approach opposite sides of the same glass door.
+Larry tries to go out, the MAN in.

-          Larry tries to open the door for the MAN.
-He struggles.
+          Larry tugs, confused.

           LARRY
-          (mouthing through the glass door.)
+          (mouthing through the glass)
-          I think it might be locked.
+          I think it’s locked.

-          The man opens the door.
+          The Man pulls — it opens easily.

-          The man and Larry struggle, both unsure who goes in first.
+          Both hesitate, fumbling over who should go first.

+          The standoff drags on until the door starts to slowly close on them both.

 ## SCENE 8 – EXT.
 HOTEL LOBBY ENTRANCE – DAY
 LARRY, JEFF, and SUSIE are walking up to a fancy hotel.
 A sleek AUTOMATIC SLIDING DOOR whooshes open as they approach.